Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Inductive DTI Prediction

 \section{Inductive DTI Prediction}

 In this section, the formulation of similarity based DTI prediction in an inductive learning scheme is presented.
-Then, the comparison between the inductive and transductive setting for the DTI prediction task is given.
+Then, the comparison between the inductive and transductive settings for the DTI prediction task is given.